Updated: September 2021

 - In a large bowl, add flour, oats, salt, cinnamon, and baking powder and stir to combine.
 Set aside.

-- In another bowl, mix sugar, oil, eggs, yogurt, applesauce and vanilla, then stir into the dry ingredients by hand until just combined.
+- In another bowl, whisk together the sugar, oil, eggs, yogurt, applesauce and vanilla.
+Fold the dry ingredients into the wet ingredients by hand until just combined.

 - Remove from the oven and keep in pan for 5 minutes.
 Meanwhile, whisk together the powdered sugar and applesauce in a small bowl.